-If you have been involved in a car accident resulting in damage to your vehicle or physical injuries, you will most likely file a claim with the insurer of the party at fault (with some exceptions).
-Only a tiny percentage of car accident cases go to trial, since they are typically settled among the insurance companies first.
+If you have been involved in an auto accident resulting in physical injuries and/or property damage to your vehicle, you will most likely file a claim with the insurer of the party at fault (with some exceptions).
+Only a tiny percentage of car accident cases go to trial.
+They are typically settled among the insurance companies first.

 The Basics of Car Accident Settlements

 Most car accident cases don't go to trial.
 These claims are typically resolved out of court by car insurance companies and their insurance adjusters.
 Even if a claim is filed against an individual (not the insurer), it's most likely going to be settled without a trial.
 Therefore, it's important to have a general understanding of how motor vehicle accident claims and settlements typically are resolved.